jgstr/twitchwebsub/README.md

 # A Twitch WebSub Client That Subscribes to Twitch Events

 This application uses the Twitch WebSub (webhook) protocol to subscribe to events on Twitch.
+I'm still adding features, so expect this guide to change.

 ## What it does (and why I did it)

 I received this project as an instructive assignment.
 The intentions were:

 1. To use test-driven development (as described in GOOS)
-2. To use practice patterns like Ports & Adapters and Clean Code
+2. To identify and use patterns like Ports & Adapters and Clean Code
-3. To rely on an external API
+3. To handle an uncontrolled external API
-4. To make it as scalable and resilient as possible (thus the somewhat overly engineered design)
+4. To make it as scalable and resilient as possible (thus the somewhat overly-engineered design)

 Let's say you have a Twitch account and like certain streams and users.
 You can use this Desktop/Curl app to receive certain follow and stream updates from users and store that information in a database.

 So if user CapnHowdy (with ID 90210) has a new follower, you will receive an update from Twitch with the information.

-This is an on-going project that I will use to demonstrate the web programming ideas I learn.
+This is an on-going project demonstrating the web programming ideas I learn.
 I consider this project about 75% complete as of this writing.
 It's missing a few key features and requires some refactoring.

 I am forever grateful for my coach and mentor who guided me through this project even when I thought I couldn't do it.